haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 <a class="prompt prompt-question"><b>Q11:</b>  Do the models show the symmetry that you defined?</a>

-<a class="prompt prompt-question"><b>Q12:</b>  If two clusters have rather similar scores (possibly overlapping within their standard deviations), compare them in PyMol.
+<a class="prompt prompt-question"><b>Q12:</b>  If two clusters have rather similar scores (possibly overlapping within their standard deviations), compare them in PyMOL .
 What are the differences?</a>

 Now select what you consider is your best model and check if it satisfies the defined cross-links.
 For this we need to check all possible combinations between the chains.
 For example for the first cross-link between residues 40 and 252 we should calculate all possible distances between residue 40 of chainA and residue 252 of all other chains in the model: